4 year DPhil Departmental Prize Studentship Competition

 The competition is open to applicants from all countries.

 The studentships are funded by the MRC, EP Abraham Research Fund, the Clarendon Fund and Oxford Colleges.
+One award will be an Usher Cunningham Studentship associated with Exeter College.

 In contrast to many other 4 year PhD studentships, successful applicants can start in their supervisor's laboratory immediately and so have a full four years to work on their main research project.
 This increases their productivity and enhances their career prospects.